Assassin0002/odin-recipes/README.md

 # odin-recipes

+## Project
 Creating a Recipes project for learning through the Odin Project.

-I will have demonstrated the following:
+## Skills Demonstrated

-Foundations of HTML language
+ - Foundations of HTML language
-Linking of images and relative links
+ - Linking of images and relative links
-Utilization of UL and OL lists
+ - Utilization of UL and OL lists
-Utilization of GIT
+ - Utilization of GIT